 Our baseline results in Section III.B warrants further econometric and economic scrutiny.
 In this and the next subsections, we conduct a rich set of robustness checks.
 The first set of results is presented in Table 5.
-For each robustness check, we rerun all the eight regressions in Table 2 by GMM.
-To save space, we only report coefficients on financial structure, financial development and financial depth.
+For each robustness check, we rerun all the six full-sample regressions in Table 2 by GMM.
+To save space, we only report the coefficients on financial structure, financial development and financial depth based on the specification of Column (5) of Table 2.

-Our first concern is that the inference may be driven by different time trends that individual countries experienced in the sample period.
-To exclude this possibility, we add the interaction term of country dummies and the calendar year to control country-specific time trends and rerun the regressions in Table 2.
+Our first concern is that the correlation between financial structure and the current account may be driven by different time trends that individual countries experienced in the sample period.
+To exclude this possibility, we add the interaction term of country dummies and the calendar year to control country-specific time trends.
 As the first column of Table 5 shows, the effect of financial structure is still highly significant.

 Our second concern is the role of financial centers.
 Caballero et al. (2008) show that countries with international financial centers are more likely to run deficits.
 At the same time, such countries usually have a more market-based financial system.
-This could create a spurious correlation between financial structure and current account.
-In our sample, United States, United Kingdom, Japan, Germany, Singapore and Switzerland are financial center countries.
-We exclude these countries and carry out the regressions again.
+This could create a spurious correlation between financial structure and the current account.
+In our sample, the United States, the United Kingdom, Japan, Germany, Singapore, and Switzerland are financial center countries.
+We exclude these countries and present the new results in Column (2) of Table 5.
 The results are qualitatively unchanged.
 In particular, the coefficients of financial structure not only remain significant, but also do not change much in magnitude.
-This is apparent when one compares the coefficient on the financial structure reported in column 2 of Table 5 and the corresponding coefficient reported for regression 8 in Table 2.

 Next, we exclude oil producers and African countries from our sample because previous studies, such as Chinn and Prasad (2003), have found that the analysis of current account imbalances may be sensitive to the inclusion of these resource-rich countries.
-We define oil producers as countries whose oil production exceeds 1% of the world output.
-Column 3 of Table 5 presents the results.
+We define oil producers as countries whose oil production exceeds 1 percent of the world output.
+Column (3) of Table 5 presents the results.
 Financial structure is still significantly negative.

 Our fourth concern is firms' overseas listing.
 Firms may not be subject to domestic financial frictions if they are listed overseas.
 In other words, the financial structure of a particular country may matter less if more of its firms are listed overseas.
 But if firms can be listed overseas, they are usually big ones.
 As a result, overseas listing will not affect a country's current account balances because our empirical results in the next section will demonstrate that financial structure's effect on corporate savings is mainly through small and medium-sized firms.
 However, to provide a robust exclusion of this potential factor, we compile a dataset of the country origins of companies listed in NASDAQ and match it with our country dataset.
 NASDAQ is one of the main stock markets where foreign firms are listed overseas and provides a good sample for our purpose.
 We adopt two methods to measure a country's reliance on NASDAQ.
 The first is simply a dummy indicating whether a country has companies listed in NASDAQ of a country divided by its GDP.
 The two measures return similar results.
-Column 4 of Table 5 presents the results using the second measure.
+Column (4) of Table 5 presents the results using the second measure.